-Why Hospitals Need a Physical Security Plan
+Why Hospitals Need to Establishing a Comprehensive Hospital Security Plan

 Here are some of the top risks hospitals must deal with every day: